Tylerdevries/Memory-Game/README.md

 I confirmed that all sections are readable and easy to access.

-I confirmed that all elements are working, ie. Navbar, buttons and Email Form.
+I confirmed that all elements are working.

 ## Validator Testing